The 7 Characteristics of Good Domain Names

 I hate to keep repeating myself but here it is again: If you’re planning to make money with your blog then you need to treat it like a business.
 Choosing any old name because it’s “cute” or it “sounds” good or it’s available isn’t enough.
 Your domain name is how people will find your online business, therefore it requres your complete attention.

-Here are seven characteristics of a good domain name.
+Here are seven characteristics of a good domain name for best WordPress SEO.

 - It’s short: Three letters is great but plan on spending at least $25K for one.
 Most of the four-letter domains are gone, too.
 If you have the cash then go for it.
 A three- or four-letter domain is always, always, always a good investment.
 If you don’t use it you can sell it to someone else and make a tidy little profit.